Toggles the Devices panel: This command turns the display of the devices list on and off.

 Here is an example how the dialog might look like with most external tools installed:

 The blue check marks mean “supported”, the red crosses mean “not supported”.
 Some combinations are never supported, for example checking a linuxswap file system, because they are inherently impossible.
 Others cannot be supported because the external tools lack the functionality.
-This is for instance the case with writing labels for FAT file systems.

 If you have installed new tools while KDE Partition Manager is running click on to force a recheck of installed file system support tools.